The Ultimate 8 Carat Diamond Ring Guide

 The two diamonds above are both excellent cut, SI1 clarity and almost identical in carat weight.

-The first is an 8.02 carat, D color round cut with a price of $297,818.
+The left one is an 8.02 carat, D color round cut with a price of $297,818.

-The second is an 8.01 carat, H color round cut with a price of $216,775.
+The right one is an 8.01 carat, H color round cut with a price of $216,775.

 These two diamonds are identical in cut and clarity.
 To the naked eye, they are identical in color as well, as there is no discernible difference between an H color or above.
 The difference in price is significant, though; $81,000 more for the higher grade.